1. Introduction and characteristics of free trade zones in China

 Compared to the national negative list, the one for free trade zones describes measures to open up a few key areas.
 These are agriculture, mining, culture and value-added telecommunications.
 This illustrates that the country continues to gradually ease its restrictions on foreign investment.
 The most favorable sectoral openings are often in the free trade zones first.

 China should continue to reduce its negative list to increase access for foreign investment and offer more business opportunities to French and Western companies.
-The current negative list dates back to 2022.
-The next update is expected in 2023 or 2024.
+The next update of the negative list is expected in 2025.

 5. Current performance of Chinese free trade zones